-AMEC FW - 4th Qtr 2010 Pre-production Capex - \$1.5 billion

-AMEC FW - 2nd Qtr 2016 Long term pricing Cu \$2.90 / Au \$1,235 / Ag \$18
+AMEC FW - 4th Qtr.
+2010 Pre-production Capex - \$1.5 billion AMEC FW - 2nd Qtr.
+2016 Long term pricing Cu \$2.90 / Au \$1,235 / Ag \$18

 From April 2011 to June 2013, the Company engaged AMEC and Knight Piesold for certain aspects of a definitive feasibility study.
 During that time, metallurgical drilling was completed; 50% of geotechnical drilling was conducted; site layout, process plant, infrastructure and ancillary facilities design was well advanced; preliminary mine design was completed; and the environmental and social impact study was approximately 80% completed.
+The Feasibility Study was put on hold in 2014 due to a lack of interest in the equity markets which affected the Companies abilities to raise funding.
 On January 21, 2020, Nascent Exploration Pty Ltd., a wholly owned subsidiary of Fortescue Metals Group Ltd. (collectively "Fortescue") made a strategic investment of Cdn \$1,050,000 by purchasing 21,000,000 common shares at a price of \$0.05 in a non-brokered Private Placement.
 This investment gave them 9.72% interest in the Company and the right to appoint one person as a director of Candente Copper as well as certain pre-emptive rights.
 These rights include anti-dilution rights as well as a Right of First Refusal on any debt financing or royalty or stream agreements on any of Candente Copper's assets (but does not include an earn-in joint venture proposals).
 Details of such are given below.

 On May 22nd, 2020 Fortescue increased their investment to hold 19.9% of the Company by subscribing for an additional 27,500,000 shares for gross proceeds of Cdn\$1,375,000.
 Fortescue's cumulative investment is Cdn\$2,425,000 for 48,500,000 shares.
+Due to the exercise of warrants and stock options during 2021 Fortescue's current holdings reach 18.9% of the Company.

-Fortescue is one of the largest global iron ore producers, recognized for its culture, innovation and industryleading development of world class infrastructure and mining assets in Western Australia.
+Fortescue is one of the largest global iron ore producers, recognized for its culture, innovation and industry-leading development of world class infrastructure and mining assets in Western Australia.
 Fortescue's recent Australian exploration activity has focused on early stage target generation for copper-gold in addition to its extensive iron ore deposits in Western Australia, while it simultaneously builds on its world-class exploration expertise, operational reputation and capability through exploration in highly prospective areas such as South America, including Peru, to deliver shareholder value.